Digital Media Cinema Production (DCPR)

 Provides a capstone experience working in Digital Cinema Production with individual specialized Concentrations.
 Produces individual professional-level projects in consultation with faculty advisors.
 Encourages teamwork.

-Course fee of $10 for equipment applies.
+Course lab fee of $150 for equipment applies.

 Lab access fee of $45 for computers applies.